Rolls-Royce Pimps Out a Two-Tone Bespoke Ghost

 A second upper two-tone Rolls-Royce Ghost has recently been commissioned for delivery to a client based in the Middle East.
 This striking color scheme starts with Baynunah Brown, with Arizona Sunbathing the car’s bonnet, window surrounds, roof and luggage compartment.
 A gold-plated Spirit of Ecstasy and double coach-line in gold finish the design.

 While incorporating classic Rolls-Royce design cues – the elevated prow, long bonnet, short front overhang, sharply raked A-pillar and elegant tail – Ghost exudes an informal aura.
 Contemporary touches include self-righting wheel centers and the Xenon headlamps that frame the latest evolution of the Rolls-Royce grille.
 Here the sides of the intake have been curved inwards and the vanes set back into the opening.

 The new air suspension system in Ghost is so sensitive that it can detect even the smallest of changes.
 For example, it will sense the movement of a single rear passenger from one side of the seat to the other and compensate accordingly.
 A complex computer system reads multiple inputs from sensors around the car; the dampers alone make individual load calculations every 2.5 milliseconds.
 This ensures not only perfect comfort but also precise steering and dynamics for the driver.

 The Ghost is not only pretty but it's quick.
-Ghost is powered by a brand new, 6.6 litre twin-turbo V12 engine, unique to the model.
+The ghost is powered by a brand new, 6.6 liter twin-turbo V12 engine, unique to the model.
 Featuring direct injection, it produces 563bhp – enough to propel Ghost from 0-60 mph in just 4.7 seconds* and on to an electronically governed top speed of 155mph.